 There have been many different systems to provide essentially “electronic sprockets” on audio tape to lock the tape, speed-wise, to film or video being shot at the same time.
-In the mid-1970′s, the Society of Motion Picture and Television Engineers (SMPTE) and the European Broadcasting Union standardized on SMPTE/EBU TimeCode.
+In 1967 EECO developed a system of time code which was later standardized (I want to say the mid-1970’s, but that date is not certain), by the Society of Motion Picture and Television Engineers (SMPTE) and the European Broadcasting Union as SMPTE/EBU TimeCode.
 This became the best and most widely used system of locking differing transports together.
 Here are some links that might be a starting point:

 Going back in history, we have a variety of different systems that embedded tones on tape in order to provide a speed reference.
 The best summary of these old systems I have seen to date is in the EBU-3095 document (European Broadcasting Union).
 It is now available from the EBU here.
 The EBU developed a film code in 1985, but I do not know how widely it was used.